-Wellbeing, mental health, and even resilience, are the buzz words that are at the forefront of everyone’s mind at the moment.
+Wellbeing, mental health, and even resilience are the buzzwords that are at the forefront of everyone’s mind at the moment.
 The COVID pandemic has changed how we live, work and generally interact with each other.
 The school setting is no different from most other workplaces, except for one small detail – staff are always concerned for the emotional welfare of their children, and sometimes this concern can be to the detriment of their own emotional and physical health.

 Whilst this noble, even altruistic, approach is commendable, an exclusive focus on child welfare may make some school staff susceptible to challenges to their own mental health and emotional wellbeing.
-There must be a balance, as emotionally healthy staff are more able to provide an even more comprehensive wellbeing service to their charges.
+There must be a balance, as emotionally healthy staff are more able to provide an even more comprehensive well-being service to their charges.

 For many educational professionals the term ‘mental health’ itself conjures up an image of weakness, or a lack of emotional stability, and the very mention of mental health may suggest a negative deficiency that could slip into conscious or unconscious communication bias.
 Sadly, from my anecdotal experiences, there is also a gender bias, with many males not seeing the need for school wellbeing – with some even hanging onto the, almost prehistoric, notion that you just need to ‘suck it up’ and be more resilient.

-There is also the middle ground of professionals who see mental health and wellbeing as a simple solution – look after your own self, and take control, whether this is by using apps like Headspace or Calm, practicing mindfulness, getting some exercise, having a decent diet, getting good sleep hygiene, or being connected.
-This approach, albeit drawn from a therapeutically-evidenced base, isn’t a strategy that will suit everyone – one mental health and wellbeing size does not fit all.
+There is also the middle ground of professionals who see mental health and wellbeing as a simple solution – look after your own self, and take control, whether this is by using apps like Headspace or Calm, practising mindfulness, getting some exercise, having a decent diet, getting good sleep hygiene, or being connected.
+This approach, albeit drawn from a therapeutically-evidenced base, isn’t a strategy that will suit everyone – one mental health and well-being size does not fit all.

-A more intelligent and bespoke approach to organisational wellbeing is one that not only considers individual strategies, but also looks at the impact of a considerate, gentle and holistic approach to improving collective wellbeing.
+A more intelligent and bespoke approach to organisational wellbeing is one that not only considers individual strategie but also looks at the impact of a considerate, gentle and holistic approach to improving collective wellbeing.
 Here are six key areas of this collective approach:

 Growing a school culture of conscious and sub-conscious non stigma, and the use of acceptable mental health language